Overview

 Teleport session logs

-Teleport session logs contain detailed records of the commands executed by the CoreWeave employee during their approved period of access.
+Teleport session logs contain detailed records of the commands the CoreWeave employee executes during their approved period of access.

 CoreWeave can provide session logs on request, with a turnaround time of 24 hours.
-CoreWeave verifies that any requests for session logs were initiated or approved by a user with the Access Request Approver role before providing the logs.
+Before providing the logs, CoreWeave verifies that a user with the Access Request Approver role initiated or approved any requests for session logs.

-Session logs remain available for forwarding for a period of 12 months after the start of the session.
+Session logs remain available for forwarding for 12 months after the start of the session.

 System architecture

 CoreWeave employees can only access Teleport through the secure corporate access network, using a CoreWeave-monitored device such as a company-issued laptop.
-When Support Access Management is enabled, only users with the Access Request Approver role in your organization can approve Teleport requests.
+When you enable Support Access Management, only users with the Access Request Approver role in your organization can approve Teleport requests.
 The following diagram details the system architecture for Support Access Management:

-After Support Access Management is enabled, CoreWeave recommends assigning the Access Request Approver role to multiple members of your organization across different time zones to ensure requests can be approved at any time.
+After CoreWeave enables Support Access Management, CoreWeave recommends assigning the Access Request Approver role to multiple members of your organization across different time zones to ensure requests can be approved at any time.
 Access requests expire after 2 hours without a response.

 To enable log forwarding for support access activity, configure Telemetry Relay.